vitalab/vitalab.github.io/article/_posts/2020-09-10-Munchausen_Reinforcement_Learning.md

 $$\tag{1} L(\phi) = \mathbb{E}_{s,a,s',r \sim D}\big(\underbrace{r + \gamma \max_{a'}Q_{\phi'}(s', a')}_{\text{target}} - Q_\phi(s,a)\big)^2$$

-The authors propose to leverage another estimate from the agent: it's own policy.
-It is similar to maximum-entropy RL, which attempts to maximize both the expected return and the policy's entropy s.t. the RL problem becomes:
+The authors propose to leverage another estimate from the agent: its own policy.
+It is similar to maximum-entropy RL, which attempts to maximize both the expected return and the policy's entropy by formulating the RL problem as:

 $$\pi^* = \argmax_\pi \mathbb{E}\Big[\sum_{t=0}^\infty r_t + \alpha \mathbb{H}(\pi(\cdot||s_t))\Big],$$